DataDog/hiring-engineers/answers.md

 * Alerting threshold of 800
 * And also ensure that it will notify you if there is No Data for this query over the past 10m.

+   I created a mew monitor by going to the manage monitor page and clicking on New Monitor.
+You can easily customize your monitor on the page.
+This is where I set hte warning and alert threshold as well as requiring a notification if I received No Data for the query.

    ![Alert Conditions](/img/alert_conditions.png)

 Please configure the monitor’s message so that it will: